 "The young firm Andrew Maynard Architects is garnering worldwide attention for both floaty concepts and dirty reality."

 "Andrew Maynard, one of Australia's brightest young architects, intends to make a difference.
 He will do this on his own terms."

 "In the diverse collection of projects in Maynard's portfolio, we get a picture of an architect whose ideals run as deeply as his talent for good design."

 "Abandon your preconceptions of the architect as a quiet, bespeckled intellectual who cares more about sharp Italian suits and clean concrete lines than about saving trees.
 Here comes a new breed of architectural environmental activism in rising star Andrew Maynard"

 "It is exciting to say that despite the acclaim and attention that Maynard regularly receives, nothing has altered his level-headed perspective or tongue-in-cheek drive towards world domination."

 "We’re both blown away by your design, and the more we look, the more there is to be excited about!
 We’re really impressed with how you’ve incorporated the most important parts of our brief into the design work to come up with something that is creative, functional, realistic, unique and bloody impressive!."

 Ilma Grove clients

 "Australian architect Andrew Maynard has been getting a lot of attention recently - and for good reason.
-Barely 30 years old, the prolific young architect's web portfolio is peppered with amazingly clever designs - both built and unbuilt."
+The prolific architect's portfolio is peppered with amazingly clever designs - both built and unbuilt."